 Contributor: Rebecca Berman, LCSW-C, CEDS, MLSP, Clinical Supervisor at The Renfrew Center of Bethesda

 Eating disorders across all diagnoses — anorexia, bulimia and binge eating disorder — are often a silent secretive battle with many medical complications.
-For those struggling with these life threatening illnesses, about 90% are also suffering from depression and other mood related disorders.
+For those struggling with these life-threatening illnesses, about 90% are also suffering from depression and other mood-related disorders.
 Eating disorders are oftentimes accompanied with thoughts of suicide or suicide attempts.
 In fact, suicide is the most common cause of death among individuals with eating disorders.
 While eating disorders have the highest mortality rate of all psychiatric disorders.

 Who’s at risk?

 Recent studies have shown that within the eating disorder population people with anorexia have the highest rate of completed suicide and those with bulimia have the greatest number of attempts.
-Furthermore, one study also found that half of people struggling with binge eating disorder have attempted suicide.
+Furthermore, one study also found that half of the people struggling with binge eating disorder have attempted suicide.
 Attempts by individuals with anorexia tend to be planned, while attempts by individuals with bulimia tend to be more impulsive.

 There is an increased risk of suicide attempts in anorexics who are: